Athena-ins/athena-contracts/README.audit.md

 src/rewards/*
 ```

-For libraries in `src/lib/` they should only be analysed if they are imported in an in-scope contract.
+For libraries in `src/lib/` they should only be analysed if they are imported directly or indirectly in an in-scope contract.
-For tokens in the `src/tokens/` they can be assumed to be trusted.
+For tokens in the `src/tokens/` they can be assumed to be trusted and safe.

 ## Core functions